Graylog2/collector-sidecar/README.md

 ## Development

-There is a collector mock programm in order to use the collector-sidecar without actually running a collector like NXLog.
+There is a collector mock program in order to use the collector-sidecar without actually running a collector like NXLog.
 Simply build it with
 `make misc` und use the option `binary_path: misc/nxmock/nxlog`.